If you’ve ever experienced the hassle of trying to balance your rod on your kayak, you’ll know the importance of a rod holder.

 The holder works for trolling, baitcasting and spinning rods, and there is a slot on the underside that will hold your reel face down in the case of spinning rods.
 It will accommodate most rods, but those with larger handles work best.
 Smaller rod handles can be made to fit by taping foam sheets to the handle or by tilting the rod holder upwards.

 The Cannon rod holder is made from tough plastic that won’t let you down.
 It’s not like cheap holders that eventually break and end up costing you to replace the holder and a lost rod.

-Canon is a trusted brand, and we highly recommend this product.
-You can pick one up for under $20, and you will be extremely glad you did.
+Cannon is a trusted brand, and we highly recommend this product.
+You can pick one up for about $20, and you will be extremely glad you did.